 A Very Busy Boy Becomes an Excellent Reader

-At age 6, Tyler was one of those very “busy boys” who would rather be outside playing (or inside playing video games) than doing anything associated with books.
+At ages 5 and 6, Tyler was one of those very “busy boys” who would rather be outside playing (or inside playing video games) than doing anything associated with books.
 He had zero interest in learning to read.
-Tyler had a small cloud hanging over his head: His brother–three and a half years older–had figured out how […]
+Tyler had a small cloud hanging over his head: His brother–three and a half years older–had figured […]

 Learning to Read’s “Dark” Secret